viamrobotics/docs/docs/appendix/local-configuration-file.md

 ## Build a local configuration file manually

-If your robot will never connect to the internet, you may create a local configuration file yourself without using the Viam app.
+If your robot will never connect to the internet, you can create a local configuration file yourself without using the Viam app.
 A locally-configured robot will not be able to access Viam's cloud features.
-This approach is not recommended unless the other options are unavailable to you.
+For most users, we recommend [using the Viam app to create the configuration file](#build-a-local-configuration-file-in-the-Viam-app) as it is less error-prone.

-If you followed our instructions to [install `viam-server` on an SBC](/installation/#install-viam-server) or [install on a macOS or Linux computer](/installation/#install-on-a-macos-or-linux-computer), an example configuration file is provided in the following location:
+If you followed the instructions to [install `viam-server` on an SBC](/installation/#install-viam-server) or [install on a macOS or Linux computer](/installation/#install-on-a-macos-or-linux-computer), the installation process provides an example configuration file in the following location:

 * Linux: <file>/etc/viam.json</file>
 * macOS: <file>/opt/homebrew/etc/viam.json</file>